pramalhe/ConcurrencyFreaks/Presentations/README.txt

+DoubleInstanceLocking.pptx: A presentation on the "Double Instance Locking" primitive that uses two RW-Locks and one Mutex to provide Lock-Free read-only access with two instances of the same resource.

 CLH-Mutex.pptx: Just a short presentation with animations on how the CLH mutual exclusion lock works, to act as an introduction to the C11 implementation.